 A new book, “Know the Beginning Well,” by African Center for Economic Transformation founder Dr. K.Y.
 Amoako, explores these and other questions and highlights the most important factors for achieving sustainable, lasting progress.

-Join a distinguished panel for a discussion on the themes raised in the book, including the role of strong African leadership and ownership, the importance of investing in youth and education and human capital generally, the most effective approaches for building capacity, and the value of bringing people together to solve problems.
+On November 24, a distinguished panel convened for a discussion on the themes raised in the book, including the role of strong African leadership and ownership, the importance of investing in youth and education and human capital generally, the most effective approaches for building capacity, and the value of bringing people together to solve problems.

 - Dr. K.Y.
 Amoako